 The centre itself is charming; quaint stone houses and fanciful boutiques line cobblestone streets that wind through the Old Town of Bergerac before reaching Place Pelissiere, a lovely square enclosed by medieval streets, quiet cafes and local open-air restaurants.
 After a busy morning exploring nearby vineyards, take the time to soak up the sun in one of the town’s many splendid plazas and spend the afternoon people watching as you enjoy a glass of the region’s most delectable beverage.

 Don't Forget Before you Fly

-There is no visa required to visit Bergerac as a UK national, because France is a member of the European Union.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.
 However, non-UK nationals residing in Britain may be required to apply for travel documents depending on their country of origin, so it is best to check with the French Embassy before booking your trip.
 The currency of France is the euro (€), which you can obtain either before your journey or upon arrival in Bergerac.